-HJR 4220 is needed to assure adequate schools for our would fund approved projects on the waiting list within state.
+HJR 4220 is needed to assure adequate schools for our state.
 Public school construction is funded by a combination of local and state monies.
 On the average, the state supports about one-half of the cost of each construction project.
 The local school district voters provide the balance through property taxes or bond issues.